fallingsprings/couch-add-ons/character-counter/README.md

 ###On the Front End

 You can even use this script on the front end of your website if you happen to need a character counter for a field.
-Just place it inside a script tag, preferably at the bottom of your template.
+Just place it inside a script tag at the bottom of your template.
 For your front end fields, use the 'field' parameter instead of 'editable' to target the id of the field you want to target.
-You may need additional css to style the counter.
+You may need additional css to style the counter on the front_end. the character counter's id is the target id with '_counter' appended.

     <script type="text/javascript">
         <cms:character_counter>